Alice Robertson: Representative

 Robertson became more involved in politics.
 She was elected by the 2nd District of Oklahoma as a Republican Representative to the 67th Congress, narrowly defeating the incumbent William Hastings.
 She was the first woman to defeat an incumbent representative in a general election.
 She served from March 4, 1921, to March 3, 1923, but was unsuccessful in running for reelection in 1922 and was defeated by Hastings.

 Robertson was the second woman to hold a seat in Congress, after Representative Jeannette Rankin from Montana, who served from 1917 to 1919.
 Before the expiration of her term, Rebecca Felton was appointed for one day to the Senate, and representatives Winnifred Huck from Illinois and Mae Nolan from California both won special elections; they were the third, fourth, and fifth women to serve in Congress.
 During her term, Robertson became the first woman to preside over the House of Representatives, on June 20, 1921.

 Robertson was the first woman elected to Congress after passage of the 19th Amendment to the Constitution guaranteeing women the right to vote.
-She opposed feminist groups such as the League of Women Voters and the National Women's Party.
+She opposed feminist groups such as the League of Women Voters and the National Woman's Party.
 Robertson voted against bills funding maternity and childcare on the grounds that they were an unwarranted governmental intrusion on personal rights.
 This earned her the support of the Daughters of the American Revolution, of which she was a member.
 She also voted against the Dyer Anti-Lynching Bill.